Actively Recruiting

 You may qualify if you...

-- Received the primary mRNA COVID-19 vaccine series (at least 3 doses)
+- Have received at least three doses of the primary mRNA COVID-19 vaccine series

-- Have one or more of the following immunocompromising conditions: a) Solid organ transplant recipient at least 3 months ago, on maintenance immunosuppression b) People living with HIV on antiretroviral therapy for at least 6 months with recent AIDS-defining illness, tuberculosis, low CD4 counts, or unsuppressed viral load c) Inflammatory bowel disease treated with immunosuppressive agents for at least 3 months d) Rheumatoid arthritis or systemic lupus erythematosus treated with immunosuppressive agents for at least 3 months
+- Have one or more immunocompromising conditions including: a) Solid organ transplant at least 3 months ago with maintenance immunosuppression b) People living with HIV on antiretroviral therapy for at least 6 months meeting specific clinical or laboratory criteria c) Inflammatory bowel disease treated with immunosuppressive agents for at least 3 months d) Rheumatoid arthritis or systemic lupus erythematosus treated with immunosuppressive agents for at least 3 months

 You will not qualify if you...

-- Received influenza vaccine less than 6 months ago
+- Received seasonal influenza vaccine less than 6 months ago

 - Received COVID-19 booster less than 3 months ago